YadaCoin (YDA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 YadaCoin Historical Price

-According to the latest data gathered on YadaCoin live price page, the current price of YadaCoin is 0.009771USD.
-The circulating supply of YadaCoin(YDA) is 17.27M YDA , giving it a market capitalization of $168.71K.
+According to the latest data gathered on YadaCoin live price page, the current price of YadaCoin is 0.00944945USD.
+The circulating supply of YadaCoin(YDA) is 17.28M YDA , giving it a market capitalization of $163.28K.

 The YadaCoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YDA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.